|

 For those who want to learn more about the city and its past, a visit to the Hanok Life Experience Hall should not be skipped.
 Go for a stroll on the streets and admire the houses, look for the Omokdae (오목대) because it offers the best view of the rooftops, rent a hanbok and take some beautiful pictures, and visit some of the local museums.

-Another way of living in South Korea to the fullest is by choosing to stay overnight in a hanok.
-In Jeonju there are plenty of options, but Sarangroo or Starlight Rest Area not only has affordable prices but also beautiful traditional houses.
+Another way to experience South Korea to the fullest is to stay overnight in a hanok.
+In Jeonju, there are plenty of options, but Sarangroo or Starlight Rest Area not only offers affordable prices but also beautiful traditional houses.

 Everland Theme Park